 UMass Amherst’s online master’s in sports management program covers core business topics such as corporate finance, organizational strategies, and human resource management.
 With the guidance of a faculty advisor, students also take three classes of their choice in a focus area.
 Although the program does not require a capstone project, degree candidates (especially those who wish to work as researchers and analysts) can pursue self–directed research.

-The University of Massachusetts – Amherst is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+University of Massachusetts – Amherst is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC–CIHE).
 The Isenberg School of Management receives specialized accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 9. Virginia Commonwealth University